 Vector4¶

-Vector used for 4D math using floating point coordinates.
+A 4D vector using floating point coordinates.

 Description¶